-Runze Yu is a third-year undergraduate at UCLA studying mathematics.
+Runze Yu is a fourth-year undergraduate at UCLA studying mathematics.
 He has been participating in math competitions since high school, and he continues to find a passion in teaching math.
 Outside math classrooms, he is interested in linguistics and enjoys learning new languages.
 In his free time he enjoys running, playing soccer and watching anime.

 Qiao Zhang is a high school freshman who joined Math Circle in 2nd grade and is currently an assistant instructor for the Intermediate 2 class.
 Qiao is passionate about math and is an avid problem solver, getting perfect scores in the AMC 8 and AMC 10 competitions.
 He qualified for USAJMO since 7th grade and is a recipient of the Spirit of Ramanujan Fellowship.
 Qiao is excited to pass his love for math to his peers.
 Besides math, Qiao is also a passionate solo and chamber music player.
 In his spare time, he enjoys playing chess and board games with his friends, creating math problems, and taking “mathematical” walks with his family.

 Rachel Zhang is a third year undergraduate student at UCLA, majoring in Computational and Systems Biology (C&SB) with a concentration in biological data sciences.
 She is excited to be an assistant instructor for the Beginners 2A class this year.